EaglePicher Industries Inc.

 - Shipyard workers

-- Navy crew members
+- Navy service members

 - Construction workers

-EaglePicher Industries Inc. Today
+EaglePicher Industries Today

 Currently, the company focuses on numerous types of batteries, battery cells, electronics, and energetic devices such as igniters, pyrotechnic switches, gas generators, and cutters.
 EaglePicher is headquartered in Dearborn, Michigan.